Kaito Kuroba: In Case Closed

 Kaito Kuroba, as the Kaito Kid, appears in Aoyama's manga series Case Closed as an rival and occasional ally to his rival, Conan.
 He is introduced as Kaito 1412, but is referred to as Kid later on.
 He is confronted by the protagonist of the series, Shinichi Kudo; teen detective turned child under the alias Conan Edogawa, who often foils his plans but Kid still eludes capture.
 Kaito also garners the attention of Jirokichi Suzuki who wants to capture Kid for fame.
 In the series, it is revealed that Shinichi's father Yusaku Kudo was the one who came up with the Kaito 1412 and Kaito Kid moniker.
 In the Case Closed film series, Kaito reveals he knows Conan is actually Shinichi.
 Due to Kaito's strong resemblance to Shinichi, he is able to disguise himself as Shinichi Kudo without a mask.

-Kaito has made six appearances in the films.
+Kaito has made eight appearances in the films.
 In Case Closed: The Last Wizard of the Century, he steals a fabergé egg to return to its rightful owner while helping Shinichi on his investigation for an assassin.
 In Case Closed: Magician of the Silver Sky, he continues his search for Pandora as Shinichi attempts to impede his heist.
 Kaito makes his third appearance in Case Closed: The Private Eyes' Requiem, where he indirectly helps Shinichi solve an old murder.
 His fourth appearance takes place in Case Closed: The Lost Ship in the Sky where Jirokichi baits him with a large gemstone on an airship as he attempts to capture him.
 He is also featured in Lupin the 3rd vs. Detective Conan: The Movie and Case Closed: Sunflowers of Inferno.
 In the latter, it's revealed that despite being a thief, Kid is a man of honor.
+In Detective Conan: The Million-dollar Pentagram, it is revealed that Kaito and Conan are cousins.